MeshFEM/catamari/docs/quickstart.rst

 .. code-block:: cpp

   #include "catamari.hpp"
-  // Build a real or complex symmetric input matrix.
+  // Build a real or complex Hermitian input matrix.
   //
   // Alternatively, one could use
   // catamari::CoordinateMatrix<Field>::FromMatrixMarket to read the matrix from